MartyMcFly2905/MartyMcFly2905/README.md

 ### 🚀 Projects

 - **CHIP-8 Emulator**: Currently building a CHIP-8 emulator from scratch.
 This project is a hands-on application of concepts learned in my *Reti Logiche* and *Calcolatori Elettronici* courses, helping me to solidify my understanding of microprocessors.
 - **[Course Notes Repository](https://github.com/MartyMcFly2905/Appunti_IngInformatica)**: A public repository where I'm organizing and sharing my computer engineering notes.
-I'm currently working on this courses:
+I'm currently working on this courses notes:
   - Calcolatori elettronici
   - Elettrotecnica